hsn-su1-313/-A-Level-NEA-Project---Student-Social-Media-Website/README.md

 - beautifulsoup4

 Make sure these dependencies are installed before running the project.
+---
-If i have missed any module dependencies please install using the error to identify which module.
+**Note** : If i have missed any module dependencies please install using the error to identify which module.

 ---